jsk-ros-pkg/jsk_3rdparty/m5stack_ros/README.md

     - The Timer Camera F is a fisheye camera module based on ESP32-D0WDQ6-V3 with 8M PSRAM and 4M Flash on board.
     - [README](https://github.com/jsk-ros-pkg/jsk_3rdparty/tree/master/m5stack_ros/sketches/TimerCam)

+If you add a new sketch, please follow these rules.
+Sketch testing depends on these directory configurations.

+- Create the directory with the same name as your sketch under `m5stack_ros/sketches` directory
+- Locate main ino file under the created directory

 ## Autostart by Systemd